lilydev16/ama_ai/README.md

 # Future Additions
 - Favoriting messages between the user and AI
 - Example prompts that the user can easily copy and paste into the form to get started using the application
-- Narrowing down an audience/niche and specific topics to ask the AI (eg. Black History Month)
+- Narrowing down an audience/niche and specific topics to ask the AI (eg. Black history in America)
 - Removing persisted messages from local storage
 - Adding css animation to the AI response text